Nicolas Winding Refn: Influences

+He has also stated he is influenced by extraterrestrials.
+After the making of Copenhagen Cowboy, a "making-of" documentary was produced titled Copenhagen Cowboy: Nightcall with Nicolas Winding Refn, and it arrived on Netflix on 31 January 2023.
+In the documentary, Refn said:

 Personal life

-Refn is married to actress Liv Corfixen, with whom he has two daughters.
+Refn is married to actress Liv Corfixen, and together they have two daughters, Lola and Lizzielou.
+Corfixen wrote and directed a documentary entitled My Life Directed by Nicolas Winding Refn, which chronicles the "behind the scenes" experience of shooting Only God Forgives when the entire family had to be relocated to Thailand.
+The documentary has received positive reviews after premiering at Fantastic Fest and Beyond Fest.
+The soundtrack for the documentary is also composed entirely by Cliff Martinez, with the last track "Disconnected" composed, written and sung by Julian Winding, Refn's nephew.

 After making the movie Fear X, Refn was heavily in debt.
-The story of Refn's recovery is recorded in the documentary Gambler, directed by Phie Ambo.
+The story of his recovery is recorded in the documentary Gambler, directed by Phie Ambo.

 At the 2011 Cannes Film Festival, Refn said that he was repulsed by the controversial remarks by Lars von Trier about Adolf Hitler, calling them unacceptable.

-His wife, Liv Corfixen, wrote and directed a documentary entitled My Life Directed by Nicolas Winding Refn, which chronicles the "behind the scenes" experience of shooting Only God Forgives when the entire family had to be relocated to Thailand.
-The documentary has received positive reviews after premiering at Fantastic Fest and Beyond Fest.
-The soundtrack for the documentary is also composed entirely by Cliff Martinez, with the last track "Disconnected" composed, written and sung by Julian Winding, Refn's nephew.